To all weekend warriors out there

-Now you're ready to de-mold, in an area level and flat pick up the mold at the extended interlocking key side.
-Shake gently then drag laterally and upwards to the key side as the brick emerge.
-There!
+Now you're ready to de-mold, in an area level and flat, pick this casting to the flat side, shake gently then drag laterally and upwards until the brick emerge...There!!!
 The birth of your first brick.

 Prepare to Dress or Finish

 The following set of instructions is to achieve the finish as shown in our gallery, but remember the possibilities are endless.

 After seven days your brick should be dry and slightly dusty to the touch, this is good and means your brick is ready to be dress.
 With a dry, cheap four inch paint brush dust off your creation.

 Next, spray paint the entire brick white with watered down exterior latex paint, let dry, seal this first color with a light coat using a cheap paint sealer.